Ptaquiloside: In plants and food chains

 The presence of ptaquiloside has been detected in a variety of ferns, including the species in the genera Pteridium (bracken), Pteris, Microlepia, and Hypolepis.
 Pteridium aquilinum (commonly known as bracken fern) is the most common ptaquiloside-containing fern with a wide geographical and ecological distribution.
 It is present in all continents from subtropic to subarctic areas.
 Bracken fern is a very adaptable plant and is capable of forming dense, rapidly expanding populations in course of the first phases of the ecological succession in forest cleanings and other disturbed rural areas.
 Its aggressive growth, characterized by an extensive rhizome system and rapidly growing fronds, sometimes enables it to be a dominant species in certain plant communities.

 The ptaquiloside content of bracken varies widely across species and changes with the part of the plant, the plant growing site and the collecting season.
-According to previous studies, the concentrations of ptaquiloside in bracken varied between 0 to 1% of the dry weight of the plant.
+According to previous studies, the concentrations of ptaquiloside in bracken varied between 0 and 1% of the dry weight of the plant.
 Generally, ptaquiloside is found to occur in the highest concentrations in the young developing parts of bracken, such as the croziers and unfolding parts during the spring and early summer, while the concentrations of ptaquiloside in the rhizomes are rather low.
 However, studies on the concentrations of ptaquiloside in Danish bracken by Rasmussen et al. showed that the concentrations of ptaquiloside in the rhizomes were significantly higher than the previously reported values.

 Ptaquiloside can pass into the milk produced by bracken-fed cows and sheep.
 In 1996, Alonso-Amelot, Smith and co-workers found that ptaquiloside was excreted in milk at a concentration of 8.6 ± 1.2% of the amount ingested by a cow from bracken, and was linearly dose-dependent.
 On the basis of their experiments and the assumption that a person drinks 0.5 litres of milk daily, they estimated that this person might ingest about 10 mg of ptaquiloside per day, although only some of that amount will be absorbed.
 Ptaquiloside can also leach from the bracken leaves into water and soil.
 Numerous studies have reported the presence of ptaquiloside in the underground/surface water, and soil near bracken vegetation.
 The degradation speed of ptaquiloside in the soil is affected by the acidity, clay content, carbon content, temperature and presumably microbioactivity.
-Acidic condition (pH<4) and high temperature (at least 25℃) facilitate ptaquiloside degradation, while the half-life of ptaquiloside in less acidic sandy soil is reported to be between 150 and 180 hours.
+Acidic condition (pH<4) and high temperature (at least 25 °C) facilitate ptaquiloside degradation, while the half-life of ptaquiloside in less acidic sandy soil is reported to be between 150 and 180 hours.